eezstreet/SWATEliteForce/README.md

  - Fixed SEF bug: Crash in multiplayer when using certain loadouts
  - Fixed SEF bug: Weird leg movement speed in multiplayer when using certain loadouts
  - Fixed TSS bug: Can sometimes reload the same magazine back into the weapon, in certain conditions
+ - Fixed TSS bug: The password dialog box (on Admin Login) didn't support all characters

 #### v6.1